The Clear Edge

 What should be true:

-If you hit week three and you haven’t launched yet, something in your build process broke down.
-Most likely: Perfectionism is preventing publication.
-Ship what you have.
-Optimize after launch.
+If you reach week three and still haven’t launched, something in your build process has broken down.
+Most likely, perfectionism is blocking you from publishing.
+Ship what you have now and optimize after launch.

 If you launched but zero leads were generated, check: